oliwierptak/popo/README.md

 ### `--ignoreNonExistingSchemaFolder`

 Set to true, to ignore errors related to missing schema directories when passing multiple paths with `<schema-path>`, separated by a comma.

 Default is `false`.

-### `--php74CompatibleOutput`

-Set to true, to ignore errors related to missing schema directories when passing multiple paths with `<schema-path>`, separated by a comma.

-Default is `false`.